alan-forbes-cp/import/README.md

 GITHUB (TARGET) REPO: **alan-forbes-cp/import_target**

-These can be tailored in the script as required for individual circumstances.
+These can be tailored in the **import** script as required for individual circumstances.

 The **import** script uses the **gh** (Github CLI) command and its **actions-importer** extension.
 Output of the following 4 actions-importer functions used are shown in sub-directories under the **ComputeAorta** directory:
 1. audit (aka plan)